aleph2c/learning_xslt_with_python/README.md

 # Learning XSLT with Python

+**WARNING:**
+Don't use saxonche, it triggers StackOverFlow errors and it's documentation is wrong (copied and pasted from someone else's project).

 XSLT is a language used to convert the data of an XML file, into another format.
 XSLT stands for eXtensible Stylesheet Language Transforms.
 XSLT is very flexible; you can convert your XML/JSON data into HTML files, SVG or Python